 253 million people in the world are living with a visual impairment.
 36 million of them are blind, and 217 million have low vision.
 Each of them an invidual whose daily life is severely affected by visual impairment: a grandfather who has never seen his grandchildren, a parent who wants to care for their children, or a child who cannot attend school.

 80 percent of blindness is preventable if medical treatment is available.
 For many years now, Light for the World has been working to reduce preventable blindness.
-In our 15 partner countries and together with our partners we offer cataract operations, distribute medication, train ophthalmologists, build and support hospitals, and provide mobile services that offer eye care in remote areas of developing countries.
+In our 15 partner countries and together with our partners we offer cataract operations, distribute medication, train ophthalmologists, build and support hospitals, and provide mobile services that offer eye care in remote areas of low and middle income countries.